 “I am about to cry.
 I NEVER see people with ostomies”

 The women themselves have also been enthusiastic.
 Model Abby Sams, who uses a wheelchair, posted her photos on Instagram and declared:

 “I am PROUD to say I’ve done this.
 PROUD to be a part of it.
 PROUD to be a model representing a community of disabled and chronically ill people.
 PROUD to be comfortable in my own skin…Being a model in a wheelchair for a major company is kind of a big deal and I want to be transparent about it all.
 Confidence is hard to come by and even harder to master.”

 Even better was the joyful Tweet from a woman who also uses a wheelchair, when she saw Sams’ photos:

 “OH MY GOD!!!
 THIS IS THE FIRST TIME I’VE EVER SEEN MYSELF REPRESENTED IN A MODEL!!!!”

 The unretouched images show beautiful women with vitiligo, Down syndrome, ostomies, insulin pumps, crutches, scars, and in wheelchairs, and are scattered throughout the Aerie website.

 I absolutely love this.
-This is what inclusivity is.
+This is acceptance and inclusivity, and it’s beautiful.
 This is how our world should be.

 I feel a little lighter now.